The transfer fee is usually not the main cost. The exchange rate margin often is — and most people never notice it.

 Use the FXPathway calculator to estimate how much the exchange rate margin costs on your specific amount.

-Try the free transfer cost calculator →Every currency has a mid-market rate — the real exchange rate you see on Google or XE.com.
+See how much your transfer really costs →Every currency has a mid-market rate — the real exchange rate you see on Google or XE.com.
 This is the midpoint between the buying and selling price of a currency on global markets.

 Banks and some providers don't give you this rate.
 Instead they give you a slightly worse rate and keep the difference.
 That difference is called the exchange rate margin (sometimes called a spread or markup).